SoyBison/site/content/post/neovim_for_data_science_1.md

 The file tree helps us jump around from document to document easily.
 I like `nvim-tree` because it's fairly similar to VSCode's file explorer and has decent built-in git integration.
 The line fills a similar role to the status bar in VSCode.
-Tabs are natively supported by neovim, but they're not very featureful, so we'll also install `barbar`.
+Tabs are natively supported by neovim, but they're not very featureful, so we'll also install `bufferline`.
 I generally lump these guys together because they're all simple UI mods.

 Here I pass a table to `use` instead of just a string: yet another example of Lua's flexibility.